Sanix-Darker/rabbitsh/README.md

 ## RABBITSH

 >DISCLAIMER:
+>
->This is not a PROD ready stuff... it was made by a random dev after few beers.
+>This is not a PROD ready stuff... it was made by a random dev after few beers on a friday night.
+>
+>I may makes progress on this... don't know...

 This is a basic wrapper over 'named pipe' under unix with buffering and lock.
 So it may act like a rabbitMq FIFO queue.